AmitGhosh83/Requirement-_TalentHub/README.md

 # Requirement-_TalentHub
 Track Requirements and Profiles

-Real Life bsuiness solution for Requiremnet management in our company.
+Real Life bsuiness solution for requirements management in a consulting company.
 WPF, MVVM and EntityFramework Core.